-Can we talk about making money with crochet?
+How can you make money crocheting?
 Because that's the dream, right?!
 When you have a talent that not everyone does it stands to reason to think that you could use your talent to earn a bit of extra income.
 Right?
 Sounds logical?

 I want to start by saying that I am in no way trying to dissuade you from trying to: